 For the first time in history, the swipe fee is responsible for the increase in gasoline.

-Mr. Limbo, I don't I don't know.
+Mr. Limbaugh, I don't know.

-What is the what is the swipe fee?
+What is the swipe fee?

-That's the voice of uh Mr. New Castradi.
+That's the voice of Mr. New Castrati.

-Amax is the highest.
+AMAX is the highest.

 That's why a lot of retailers really love it when you pay cash because there's no swipe fee.

-But the thing is, people have been using credit cards to buy gasoline for well, as long as there have been credit cards.
+But the thing is, people have been using credit cards to buy gasoline for, well, as long as there have been credit cards.

-Now all of a sudden, in 2012, the swipe fee is responsible for the increase in gasoline.
+Now, all of a sudden, in 2012, the swipe fee is responsible for the increase in gasoline.

 The swipe fee.